adamcee/per-scholas-react-course/README.md

 6. Make the header nav section links [relative links](https://developer.mozilla.org/en-US/docs/Learn/HTML/Introduction_to_HTML/Creating_hyperlinks#absolute_versus_relative_urls) to their main content sections, **i.e. clicking on "About" should take you to the "About" section of your page.
 Google "relative links" if the above link isn't helpful.

-7. Use CSS Flexbox to structure your n
+7. **This is the guts of your assignment.** Use CSS Flexbox to structure your portfolio page!
+We want a similar structure to the example site.
+I recommend reading [A complete guide to Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/).
+Additional resources are [here](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flexible_Box_Layout/Basic_Concepts_of_Flexbox), [and here](https://github.com/afonsopacifer/awesome-flexbox).